Price Volume Mix Variance Analysis in Excel

 Let's review what it shows.

 The chart shows that a 3.2% growth in sales can be attributed to different reasons.
 We can take a look at what drove the change.
-Did we increase or decrease the price of the products over the past year and how did that drive the sales?
+Did we increase or decrease the price of the products over the past year, and how did that drive the sales?
 Did it increase the volume or decrease it?
 Are we selling more items of the same product than last year or fewer?
 What is the total effect of the volume increases?

 Adding more dimensions

 And there is no rule that says you have to stick with just these three categories, is there?
-After all, your business does have other drivers too.
+After all, your business does have other drivers, too.
 Two typical ones are the new and discontinued products.
 Did you launch new products last year?
 If so, you can see the revenue that was achieved with just them.
 You could also take a look at the impact of the discontinued products.
 Once you add all this to your analysis, you can get a much clearer picture of what impacts your sales.

 This is a great example of how powerful this type of analysis can be.
-At a glance, you can see whether new products are offsetting the revenue lost from discontinued products.
+At a glance, you can see whether new products offset the revenue lost from discontinued products.
 You can see the movements in your prices and product volume while also keeping your finger on the pulse of the performance of your product mix.

 It is clear that the Price Volume Mix variance analysis should become an essential tool in your reporting belt.
 You can use it for ad-hoc analyses or make it a regular part of your quarterly or annual reports.
 Let’s take a look at how you can prepare and organize your data and do these calculations in Excel.